almt00/almt00/README.md

 - 👋 Hi, I’m @almt00
 - 👀 I’m interested primarly in web dev, wanting to explore more of this world and maybe reach others like mobile app development.
 Besides this I like UX design, photography and gaming is always fun in my free time!
-- 🌱 I’m currently learning JavaScript and React more in depth, as well as the whole "web development" universe.
+- 🌱 I’m currently learning JavaScript and React more in depth, as well as diving into the whole "web development" universe.
 <!--- - 📫 How to reach me ... --->

 <!---